HereticPilgrim/inkscape-connectthedots/README.md

 ## What is Paint by Numbers?
 An image where you have numbered dots which you need to connect to reveal the hidden image.
 It is a fun activity for kids and grown-ups as well.

-Currently, Paint by Numbers extension places not all the numbers appropriately, so some manual adjustment may be necessary.
+Currently, Paint by Numbers extension places not all the numbers optimally, so some manual adjustment may be necessary.

 ## Installation